 Supplemental Instruction (SI), designed at the University of Missouri- Kansas City (UMKC), is an academic model that uses peer-facilitated study sessions for students taking historically difficult courses.
 SI sessions are offered for select BIOL 191, BIOL 221, BIOL 222 and ECON 205 sections.
 The SI sessions are free, regularly scheduled, informal review sessions and develop organizational tools.
 These sessions are led by SI leaders; who are students who have previously taken the course and done well.

 Peer tutoring support and strategic study skills are provided for Towson University undergraduates.
 Tutoring is available mainly in small group sessions, for many lower-level and a select number of upper-level courses.
 Services are available on a first-come, first-served basis and depend upon the availability of a qualified tutor.
 Students can schedule up to one appointment weekly per course when group appointments are available.
 The tutor training program is internationally certified by the College Reading and Learning Association (CRLA) through level-3/Master tutor.

-Business and Liberal Arts Tutoring, Cook Library, Room 524
+Business and Liberal Arts Tutoring, Cook Library, Academic Commons

 Provides small group appointment-based tutoring for students enrolled in lower-level business, economics, foreign language and behavioral and social science courses.